Asia-Pacific Analysis: Tough times for the mining industry

 The roads we drive on, the buildings we live and work in, the equipment we need and the products we use in our daily lives are made of or contain minerals.
 The problem is that extracting these minerals creates a lot of waste and pollution, and destruction of the environment.
 This is why environmentalists go ballistic against the mining industry.
-The mining industry claims that the business brings profit and prosperity to national economies.
-But, this is always at the cost of environment, and the health and well-being of the poor who work and live where the mines are located.

 To quote Sven Haertig-Tokarz, web editor of the financial monitoring network bankwatch.org: “In Kyrgyzstan, the Kumtor gold mine has already generated … toxic spills that have injured local people … the Centerra Gold has been contaminating local waters and glaciers while hiding evidence of such negative impacts from public oversight.”

 Lopez has summed up the mining-environmentalist tug-of-war in the Philippines by doing a cost-benefit analysis as part of her audit of the Philippine mining industry.
 She found the cost outweighing benefits 3:1.

 The destruction of the environment is far greater than the taxes paid to the national government by the mining companies.
 In presenting her audit reports to the media at the Valentine’s Day press conference, Lopez showed watersheds barren and mangled by open-pit mining, and asked repeatedly, “Is it worth it?”